demisto/content/Packs/HYASProtect/Integrations/HYASProtect/README.md

+# HYAS Protect
+HYAS Protect is a generational leap forward utilizing authoritative knowledge of attacker infrastructure including unrivaled domain-based intelligence to proactively protect enterprises from cyberattacks.
+HYAS Protect is deployed as a cloud-based DNS security solution or through API integration with existing solutions.
+HYAS Protect combines infrastructure expertise and multi-variant communication pattern analysis to deliver reputational verdicts for any domain and infrastructure, allowing enterprises to preempt attacks while proactively assessing risk in real-time.
+HYAS Protect can enforce security, block command and control (C2) communication used by malware, ransomware, and botnets, block phishing attacks, and deliver a high-fidelity threat signal that enhances an enterprise’s existing security and IT governance stack.

-Use the HYAS Protect integration to get the verdict information for FQDN, IP Address and NameServer – either as playbook tasks or through API calls in the War Room.
+Use the HYAS Protect integration to get the verdict information for FQDN, IP Address and NameServer.
-This integration was integrated and tested with version xx of HYAS Protect
+This integration was integrated and tested with version 1.0.0 of HYAS Protect.

 ## Configure HYAS Protect on Cortex XSOAR